How to Run A Photography Consultation

 WHY do we have consultations in a photography business?

-We make this scarier than it really needs to be.
+Honestly, we make this way scarier than it really needs to be.
 We think we have to have special tactics, be pushy, or be “sales people”.
-That’s not true.
-We just need to have a few key things in place to be successful during a consultation.
+That’s simply not true.
+We just need to have a few key things in place to properly run a consultation.

-The consultation breaks down into 3 Steps; the before, during and after.
+The consultation breaks down into 3 sections; the before, during and after.
 So don’t think that JUST the meeting itself is the only area to focus on refining.

 Before the meeting: